jsphkm/Textbottle/README.md

 * [Live Demo](https://guarded-woodland-18277.herokuapp.com)

+# Login Info (for testing)
+ - email: john@doe.com
+ - password: passwordpassword

+ You will be able to view a couple of excerpts from actual Medium articles.

 ## Editor

-This editor provides a few formatting options, such as headers, bold, italics and quotes, which is styled similarly to Medium.
+This editor provides a few formatting options, such as headers, bold, italics, quotes, and hyperlinks, which are styled similarly to Medium.
 It archives the writing with the following format:

   - First line of the writing: Title